yunglianglin/data-science-portfolio/README.md

 - Utilized bidirectional LSTM, attention mechanism, and MLP fusion with static features for improved accuracy.
 - Implemented GPU-optimized training with autocast and GradScaler for efficient large-scale experimentation.

-### Cross-sell Investment Products to Mortgage Clients
+### Driving Wealth Management Cross-Sell in the Mortgage Customer Journey
 🎯 **Goal**
 - Enable post-mortgage cross-selling of investment products through predictive modeling and automation.